jundalisay/spblist/content/en/research/schumacher/pool-clearing/part-1.md

 {{< youtube LsWUjsr0paA >}}

-> *Schumacher Footnote: This paragraph merely states the theoretical principle of Pool Clearing.
+{{< f f="*Schumacher Footnote: This paragraph merely states the theoretical principle of Pool Clearing.
 In practice, the channeling of all payments through the Clearing Fund can be made hardly noticeable to any individual trader.
 The established banks would be authorised to make and accept payments against documentary evidence and would merely settle the uncleared balance with the Clearing Fund.
 They would also continue to finance home importers and exporters in much the same way as before.
 Whether or not certain categories of in-payments or out-payments are to be made subject to special permit, is a question which every government has by itself.
-Any foreign exchange control is equally compatible with Pool Clearing.
+Any foreign exchange control is equally compatible with Pool Clearing." >}}

 Assume this goes on for 12 months and each Fund has 3 outcomes: